Dev-Vaca/Dev-Vaca/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" padding= "10px" width="30px">&nbsp;***About me***

 I am an Software Engineering Student at UDC.
 C, C++ and Kotlin are the programming languages I am good at.
 I love to learn and build something new, productive, innovative and creative.
-* **I am interested in Android development, IOS development and Web designing**
+* **I am interested in Android development, IOS development**
 - 🌱 I’m currently learning ...
   - Kotlin
-  - HTML
+  - Swift
-- 🤖📱 I’m looking to become a great android developer.
+- 📱 I’m looking to become a great iOS developer.
-- ✔ Ask me about anything, I am happy to help! 🥰<br>
 - Outside tech, 🎮 I love to play videogames, ⚽ practice some sports, 🎵 listen to music, and 🌴 explore nature outdoors.
 - 📫 Reach out to me at: <a href="jvaca1309@gmail.com">jvaca1309@gmail.com</a>